-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment.
-This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.108 It may include:

-- non-consensual sharing of sexual images and videos; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; and - sexual exploitation; coercion and threats
+- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.108 It may include: - Non-consensual sharing of sexual images and videos; - Sexualised online bullying; - Unwanted sexual comments and messages, including, on social media; and - Sexual exploitation; coercion and threats

-11.15.1 The response to a report of sexual violence or sexual harassment
+19.21.2 The response to a report of sexual violence or sexual harassment

 The initial response to a report from a child is important.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by If staff have a concern about a child or a child makes a report to them, they should follow the referral process as set out from paragraph 23 in Part 1 of this guidance.
+A victim should never be given the impression that they are creating a problem by reporting such matters.
+If staff have a concern about a child, or a child makes a report to them, they should follow the referral process as set out from paragraph 23 in Part 1 of this guidance.
 As is always the case, if staff are in any doubt as to what to do they should speak to the designated safeguarding lead (or a deputy).

-11.15.2 Safeguarding and supporting the alleged perpetrator
+19.21.3 Safeguarding and supporting the alleged perpetrator

-- The following principles are based on effective safeguarding practice and should help shape any decisions regarding safeguarding and supporting the alleged perpetrator: - The school or college will have a difficult balancing act to consider.
-On one hand they need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator with an education, safeguarding support as appropriate and implement any disciplinary sanctions. - consider the age and the developmental stage of the alleged perpetrator and nature of the allegations.
-Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them.

-- consider the proportionality of the response.
+The following principles are based on effective safeguarding practice and should help shape any decisions regarding safeguarding and supporting the alleged perpetrator:

+- 1. The school / college will have a difficult balancing act to consider.
+On one hand they need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator with an education, safeguarding support as appropriate and implement any disciplinary sanctions. - 2.
+Consider the age and the developmental stage of the alleged perpetrator and nature of the allegations.
+Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - 3.
+Consider the proportionality of the response.
 Support (and sanctions) should be considered on a case-by-case basis.
 An alleged perpetrator may potentially have unmet needs (in some cases these may be considerable) as well as potentially posing a risk of harm to other children.
 Harmful sexual behaviours in young children may be (and often are97) a symptom of either their own abuse or exposure to abusive practices and or materials.
-Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police. - it is important that if the alleged perpetrator does move to another educational institution (for any reason), that the new educational institution is made aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
-The designated safeguarding lead should take responsibility to ensure this happens as well as transferring the child protection file. - It is also very important to monitor the emotional health and well-being of all involved, including the alleged perpetrator and school / college must consider accessing Youth Emotional Support or more specialist services.
+Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police. - 4.
+It is important that if the alleged perpetrator does move to another educational institution (for any reason), that the new educational institution is made aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
+The designated safeguarding lead should take responsibility to ensure this happens as well as transferring the child protection file. - 5.
+It is also very important to monitor the emotional health and wellbeing of all involved, including the alleged perpetrator and school / college must consider accessing Youth Emotional Support (YES) or more specialist services.
 Where there are concerns school / college should discuss the concerns with MASH / IPEH worker.

-15.18 Youth Produced Sexual Imagery or 'Sexting'
+19.22 Youth Produced Sexual Imagery or 'Sexting'